G0MWT, GX0MWT, GB5HF, GB70GB, GB75CH, GB90MZX

 Unfortunately there was a very high level of noise all across the Amateur Bands.

-CARS provided one computer running a video of Calos with the RSGB Fun Bus at Hylands Park with some of the 50,000 Scouts talking to the International Space Station a year or two ago.
+CARS provided one computer running a video of Carlos with the RSGB GB4FUN vehicle at Hylands Park with some of the 50,000 Scouts talking to the International Space Station a year or two ago.

-At the other side of the room a continous digital slide show told the story of Marconi and Dame Nellie Melba.
+At the other side of the room a continuous digital slide show told the story of Marconi and Dame Nellie Melba.

 Dame Nellie Melba story shown on the computer display system presented by the Friends of the Museum.